 Recommended Motion (Approval Action)

-- Move to approve the sixth discretionary one-year time extension for Tentative Tract Map No. 4048-R2; and - Direct the Secretary to prepare a Resolution documenting the Commission's action.
+- Move to approve a discretionary two-year time extension as permitted under AB 1303 to exercise Tentative Tract Map No. 4048-R2; and - Direct the Secretary to prepare a Resolution documenting the Commission's action.

 Alternative Motion (Denial Action)